 At one point, jazz was sharply defined by the local communities in the major cities.
 Billy Hart is from Washington D.C.: I’ve heard Billy talk about Shirley Horn, Butch Warren, Joe Chambers, Andrew White, and others so much I feel like I know them myself.

 Billy’s own most most important mentor might have been saxophonist Buck Hill, who gave Billy his first Charlie Parker 78s.

-On the surface the two Buck Hill albums recorded in 1981 at North Sea with Reuben Brown, Wilbur Little, and Hart are nothing special: veterans going through their paces.
-But if you really know how to listen to straight-ahead jazz, these discs show a specifically Washington D.C. way of handling the common practice repertoire.
+There are two Buck Hill albums recorded in 1981 at North Sea with Reuben Brown, Wilbur Little, and Hart. if you really know how to listen to straight-ahead jazz, these discs show a specifically Washington D.C. way of handling the common practice repertoire.

 Reuben Brown isn’t well known but he was a big talent who had a year-long trio gig with Butch Warren and Billy Hart in about 1960.
 Wilbur Little was also a member of the D.C. scene around that time.

 These are all well-educated musicians, but there’s also an element of jazz as folk music.
 When teenagers of that generation got interested in jazz there was no manual.
 If the local gatekeepers thought a youngster had potential, they were indoctrinated into the mysteries mostly through the oral tradition.